Rampes Avant-Garde - Quebec - Montréal - Toronto Toll Free: 1 844 529-8871

 What Is Spontaneous Glass Breakage?

-During the tempering process, some inclusions may remain in a metastable state.
-Over time, they gradually change crystalline structure, expand slightly, and generate internal stresses that can eventually cause the glass to break spontaneously.
+During the tempering process, some inclusions may remain in a metastable condition.
+Over time, they gradually transform to a more stable crystalline structure, increasing slightly in volume and creating internal stresses that, under certain conditions, may be sufficient to fracture the glass.

 How Common Is It?